 If dental insurance terms confuse you, you’re in good company.
-A 2013 survey found that 51 percent of U.S. adults were unable to accurately define at least one of these common insurance terms: premium, deductible and copay.
+A 2016 survey found that only 4% of people could correctly define all 4 of these terms: deductible, coinsurance, copay and out-of-pocket maximum.

 At Delta Dental of Arizona, we are committed to helping you understand your dental benefits and your oral healthcare experience.
 That’s why we’re breaking down 4 commonly confused dental insurance terms into plain language.